SILVER BAY SEAFOODS

 Fisher construction group went to work designing the state-of-the-art processing facility and supporting camp infrastructure as soon as silver bay said ‘go’.
 The planning included dealing with everything that remote Alaskan location would throw at them; the wind, the cold and even grizzly bears.

 Fisher built and customized to Silver Bay’s unique specifications.
-For example, the processing facility is designed to withstand a snow-pack which can be up to 17 feet.
-The Valdez facility will process salmon, eggs for wild salmon caviar, as well as recover fish oil from the remaining solids.
-The two freeze tunnels and a plate freezer can freeze up to 130,000 round pounds of salmon per hour.
+For example, the processing facility is designed to withstand a wind loads of up to 160 miles per hour.
+Additionally, the facility is built to process several types of fish, eggs for caviar, and recover fish oil from the remaining solids.
+Moreover, freeze tunnels and a plate freezer freeze hundreds of thousands pounds per hour.